blackfireio/documentation/integrations/git/gitlab.rst

     You must make sure to create the webhook payload like described above.

-To configure a Gitlab notification channel, open the dashboard build tab of the related Blackfire environment and look for the *Notification Channels* section.
+To configure a GitLab notification channel, open the dashboard build tab of the related Blackfire environment and look for the *Notification Channels* section.
 Add a new notification channel.
-The configuration requires the repository endpoint (like ``https://gitlab.example.com/api/v4/projects/17``) and a Gitlab Token to be able to post build statuses on Merge Requests.
+The configuration requires the repository endpoint (like ``https://gitlab.example.com/api/v4/projects/17``) and a GitLab Token to be able to post build statuses on Merge Requests.